Aardwolf-Social/aardwolf/doc/README.md

 INSTALL-RUST.md -- Instructions for installing up a Rust Environment <br />
 SETUP-NGINX.md -- Instructions for setting up Aardwolf for use with NGINX <br />
-SETUP-POSTGRES.md -- Instructions for setting up PostgreSQL
+SETUP-POSTGRES.md -- Instructions for setting up PostgreSQL TROUBLESHOOTING.md -- A super basic knowledgebase for errors/resolutions